qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 HWI-ST387:139:C03WJABXX:5:2108:15315:193815 272 scf7180000067989 85273 60 54H47M * 0 0 AATATTATATTAAATTAAATGGTTAATCTTGCTTTGCTCACCATAAA * NM:i:1 MD:Z:11T35 AS:i:42 XS:i:22 <b>SA:Z:scf7180000067989,85156,-,60M41S,60,2</b>;

 scf7180000067989 is the reference name, 85156 is the position, - is the strand, 60M41S is the cigar, 60 is the map quality, 2 is the NM.
 Each SA tag will store information of another alignments in a chimeric alignment, other itself.

+## Slippage during polymerase chain reaction amplification
+Slippage during PCR, also known as replication slippage, is a form of mutation that causes trinucleotide or dinucleotide amplification and sometimes even contraction during DNA replication, resulting in tandem repeat sequences.

+## SNV (Single nucleotide variant)
+A SNV can be rare in one population but common in a different population.
+Sometimes SNVs are known as single nucleotide polymorphisms (SNPs), although SNV and SNPs are not interchangeable.
+To qualify as a SNP, the variant must be present in at least 1% of the population.

+## XS tag in SAM file
+Where your sequencing is unstranded, mappers can still add a strand to a read if it crosses a splice site, and that splice site has a canonical splice site sequence - it can use this sequence to work out which way the RNA is going.
+Mappers such as TopHat (which cufflinks was originally designed to work with) only accepted splice sites with one of the canonical splice sites (i'm guessing), thus all spliced reads would contain the XS tag.
+This is definately true for HiSat.